matthew-brett/pydagogue/curious_git.rst

     Author: I. M. Awesome
     Notes: Fruit of enormous thought

-The commit is now just a text file, and I can hash this too:
+The commit is now just a text file, and I can hash and store this too:

 .. prizerun::